zzp8202/V0_NeoPixel_Sticks/readme.md

 No supports needed

 ### 2023-01-28 Update
-32LEDs

-You can have a new choice 32LEDs version now.
+There are two versions you can choice now. please note that they with difference spacing between LEDs.

+32LEDS (spacing between LEDs 7.07mm)
+16LEDs(spacing between LEDs 6.99mm)

 ### Picture
 ![图片](Picture/IMG_6871.jpg)